(Visited 6,097 times, 1 visits today)

 The 45-story, 313-unit Randolph Tower, 188 W Randolph St, opened for occupancy in the first quarter of 2012 after undergoing a complete renovation.
 Retail and office space is available on the building’s lower floors.
-An on-site restaurant / bar is slated to open in the fall of 2013.
+The property has an on-site restaurant / Bar, Randolph Tavern.

 The Gothic Revival building, completed in 1929, has terra cotta ornamentation that increases in intensity as your eye travels up the building’s façade.
 A slender 17-story tower rises above the lower 28 stories of the building.
 The tower once hosted the Steuben Club, a German cultural and social club which gave the building its original name.